 ARCOTS – A Pair of Diamonds

-They began their existence as nature had made them; two beautiful pear-shaped diamonds.
+These two exceptionally beautiful pear-shaped diamonds began their travels from the Nawab of Arcot to Queen Charlotte of England in the company of three brilliant-cut diamonds.
+It is the pear-shaped diamonds, originally set as earrings, that retained the moniker “Arcots”.
 Their brilliance was of such magnitude that they would be owned by the royal families of three countries.
-Ownership would take them from Arcot, located near Madras in India, to England, America and finally Saudi Arabia.
-Along the way they would lose their identity as twins when – in an effort to enhance their beauty –they were re-cut and their resemblance was no more.
+Ownership would take them from Arcot, located near Madras in India, to England, America, and finally Saudi Arabia.
+Along the way, they would lose their identity as twins when – in an effort to enhance their beauty –they were re-cut and their resemblance was no more.

 These two great pear-shaped diamonds found their first home with the Nawab of Arcot, Azim-ud-Daula.
 Later the diamonds would take their name from the town of Arcot thus honoring their first recorded owner.
 Wanting to make an impressive showing of his undying loyalty to the English monarchy, Azim-ud-Daula decided in 1777 to make a nazrana (a gift offered in loyalty to a ruler) of five diamonds to Queen Charlotte, consort of George III of Great Britain.
 Two of these stones were the great pear-shaped diamonds.